-To further enhance alignment between modalities, we encode the input music into finer-grained descriptors such as beat and downbeat positions, which are known to correlate strongly with movement timing in dance.
-These rhythmic cues, together with the LLM-generated textual instructions, are integrated through a multi-modal fusion module, enabling the model to form a richer and more coherent understanding of the music.
-By combining musical structure, rhythmic signals, and semantic instructions, DanceChat produces dance motions that are rhythmically aligned, physically plausible, and stylistically expressive.
+To further enhance cross-modal alignment, we explicitly extract beat and downbeat information from the input music as an additional rhythmic modality, which is known to correlate strongly with movement timing in dance.
+The original music, rhythmic cues, and LLM-generated textual instructions are then integrated through a multi-modal fusion module, enabling the model to form a richer and more coherent understanding of the music.
+By combining music, beat signals, and semantic instructions, DanceChat produces dance motions that are rhythmically aligned, physically plausible, and stylistically expressive.

 In summary, our contributions are three-fold:

 1) A novel LLM-guided framework that generates context-driven dance movement instructions aligned with specific musical structure and style.

 2) A multi-modal fusion paradigm that integrates beat-aware musical information with the textual dance instructions, enriching the model’s capacity for music-to-dance alignment.